5.5 Financial Instruments

 often are not appropriate for measuring fair value.
 At the Forum on Auditing in

-the Small Business Environment hosted by the PCAOB in 2012, the staff in the
+the Small Business Environment hosted by the PCAOB in 2012, the staff of the

 provisions, paying attention to the identification of any embedded features that